 Learn about the phenomenon of self-pollination in plants and the causes of hermaphroditism.
 Discover how poor breeding, stress-induced traits, and various stress events can lead to plants displaying intersex traits.
-Understand the different ways hermaphroditic plants may present, enabling growers to identify and manage them effectively.
+Understand the different ways a hermaphrodite cannabis plant may present, enabling growers to identify and manage them effectively.

 Self-pollination is a common reproductive process in plants, but it can cause complications when hermaphroditic traits are involved.
 In this blog post, we delve into the concept of self-pollination and explore the causes and characteristics of hermaphroditic plants.
 By gaining insight into the factors that contribute to hermaphroditism and understanding how hermaphroditic plants present themselves, growers can effectively manage their crops and optimize yield and quality.